Analyze code or security docs → get a deployment risk report

 Decision-ready output

-Explainable findings
+Explainable results

 MSP-friendly artifacts